 16 Quick & Easy 30 Minute Recipes! (plus weekly recipe updates)

 - Place potatoes in a large pot.
 Cover with water (water level should come about 1-inch above potatoes), season with 1 Tbsp salt.

 - Bring to a boil over medium-high heat, then reduce heat to medium-low, cover and simmer until potatoes are just tender all the way through, about 10 - 15 minutes (don't over cook them).
 Drain potatoes then transfer to a bowl.s.

 - Cover bowl with plastic wrap while leaving an opening on the edge for heat to escape and chill 30 minute

 - In a medium mixing bowl whisk together mayonnaise, sour cream, apple cider vinegar, mustard, pepper, celery seed and 3 Tbsp milk.
 Season with salt to taste (about 3/4 tsp+).

 - Add eggs, red onion, celery, dill pickles and dressing to bowl with potatoes.
 Toss everything to coat.
-Thin with more milk as desired 1 Tbsp at a time.
-Preferably chill 1 hour.
-Serve cold and sprinkle top with fresh parsley if desired.
+Thin with more milk as desired 1 Tbsp at a time (you may need up to 4 Tbsp more).

 - Recipe source: Cooking Classy